byuccl/spydrnet/CONTRIBUTING.rst

 upon request to the admins who can give write privlages.

-If you don't know who the admins are and you feel that you qualify you can create an issue to get our attention
+If you don't know who the admins are and you feel that you qualify you can create an issue to request permissions.

+Of course the admin's have the final say in granting permissions and reserve the right to deny privileges for any reason or no reason at all even if the above criteria are met.

 Testing
 -------